 2 red chili peppers, deseeded and thinly sliced (optional)

 2 tablespoons finely grated fresh ginger (about a 2-inch piece)

 1 can coconut milk

 white or jasmine rice, cooked according to package

-- In a skillet, add coconut oil and warm over medium-high heat.
-Add diced onions, chili pepper, and red peppers until tender, for about 7-9 minutes.
+- In a skillet, add the remaining oil and warm it over medium-high heat.
+Cook diced onions, chili pepper, and red peppers until tender, for about 7-9 minutes.
 Then add the grated ginger and garlic, sauteing for another minute or until fragrant.